 The C. DeLores Tucker Volunteer Award, named in honor of our late president and founder, the Honorable Dr. C. DeLores Tucker, is given each year to a volunteer whose outstanding contributions to. and whose ideals match the vision and mission of the Philadelphia Martin Luther King, Jr. Association for Nonviolence, Inc. (King Association)

-BETH ROSE has been consistent volunteer of the King Association since 2006.
+BETH ROSE has been a consistent volunteer of the King Association since 2006.
 She has assisted with the Children's Christmas Party, Annual Awards and Benefit Luncheon and the College for Teens Program.
 She has unselfishly given her time to volunteering where ever she is needed including security, hostess, office assistant and driving.
 Beth has dropped other activities when there is a need at the King Association.
 Her unselfish devotion to this legacy of Dr. Martin Luther King and his ideal of a beloved community makes the King Association indeed proud to honor her.